-An institution may waive out-of-state tuition and assess in-state tuition for:
+An institution may award out-of-state tuition differential waivers and assess in-state tuition for certain nonresidents of Georgia for the following reasons (under the following conditions):

-A. Academic Common Market.

-(http://www.sreb.org/programs/acm/acmindex.asp)Students selected to participate in a program offered through the Academic Common Market.

-- B. International and Superior Out-of-State Students.
-International students and superior out-of-state students selected by the institutional president or an authorized representative, provided that the number of such waivers in effect does not exceed 2 percent of the equivalent full-time students enrolled at the institution in the fall term immediately preceding the term for which the out-of-state tuition is to be waived. - C. University System Employees and Dependents.
+- A. Academic Common Market.
+Students selected to participate in a program offered through the Academic Common Market. - B. International and Superior Out-of-State Students.
+International students and superior out-of-state students selected by the institutional president or an authorized representative, provided that the number of such waivers in effect does not exceed 2% of the equivalent full-time students enrolled at the institution in the fall term immediately preceding the term for which the out-of-state tuition is to be waived. - C. University System Employees and Dependents.
 Full-time employees of the University System, their spouses, and their dependent children. - D. Medical/Dental Students and Interns.
-Medical and dental residents and interns at the Medical College of Georgia (BR Minutes, 1998-89, p.
-43). - E. Full-Time School Employees.
-Full-time employees in the public schools of Georgia or of the Department of Technical and Adult Education, their spouses, and their dependent children.
-Teachers employed full-time on military bases in Georgia shall also qualify for this waiver (BR Minutes, 1988-89, p.43). - F. Career Consular Officials.
-Career consular officers, their spouses, and their dependent children who are citizens of the foreign nation that their consular office represents and who are stationed and living in Georgia under orders of their respective governments. - G. Military Personnel.
-Military personnel, their spouses, and their dependent children stationed in or assigned to Georgia and on active duty The waiver can be retained by the military personnel, their
+Medical and dental residents and medical and dental interns at the Medical College of Georgia (BR Minutes, 1986-87, p.
+340. - E. Full-Time School Employees.
+Full-time employees in the public schools of Georgia or Technical College System of Georgia (BR Minutes, October 2008), their spouses, and their dependent children.
+Teachers employed full-time on military bases in Georgia shall also qualify for this waiver (BR Minutes, 1988-89, p.
+43).